capnspacehook/egress-eddie/README.md

 Finally `hostnames` controls the hostnames that are allowed, which here is just `github.com`.

+### Allowing all hostnames

+There may be situations where you want to filter the hostnames of a specific user or type of traffic, but allow other users or types of traffic flow unrestricted.
+I like to allow the root user to have unrestricted HTTP/S access for example, as if someone compromises the root account, then all other bets are off.

+To accomplish this, set `allowAllHostnames = true` and don't set either `trafficQueue` or `hostnames`.
+Because all DNS responses must be inspected by Egress Eddie in order for it to function properly, all DNS requests must go through Egress Eddie as well.

 ## Example

 Here's an example that ties everything mentioned above together.
-It allows `apt` to access the standard Debian repositories, and the `dev` user to pull Go modules.
+It allows `apt` to access the standard Debian repositories, the `dev` user to pull Go modules, and the `root` user to have unrestricted DNS traffic.

 iptables rules: